-I had to leave my pets when I evacuated.
-Are there resources to help me find them?
+I had to leave my pets and animals when I evacuated.
+Are there resources to help me?

-Check with your local shelters frequently-see the numbers listed below for your county.
+For lost pets, check with your local shelters frequently-see the agencies listed below for your county.
 If your pet doesn't have an ID tag or may have lost it, it is also important to visit the shelters-pets can be difficult to describe and identify over the phone and may look very different if they have been injured during the wildfires.
+Your county may also have resources to assist with large animal or livestock evacuation and boarding.
+Please check the sections below for your county.